 - 1. Children will be called from their classroom upon your arrival at school.
 Students must be signed out at the Attendance Office before they are called out from their classroom. - 2.
-Your child CANNOT be released to anyone under the age of 18. - 3.
-Early releases between 3:00 p.m. and dismissal (3:20 p.m.) are prohibited.
+Early releases between 3:00 p.m. and dismissal (3:10 p.m.) are prohibited.
 This is a critical time in the school day, and it constantly delays dismissal when parents/guardians are picking up between these times.